jttyeung/jttyeung.github.io/_posts/2017-04-29-scraping-and-crawling-craigslist-with-scrapy.md

 When I built my Hackbright project, the biggest setback for me was obtaining data for it.
 When an API doesn't provide what you need, what can you do?
 The answer: build your own web crawler and scraper.
 This is where Scrapy, a framework written in Python, comes into play.

 (BeautifulSoup is another commonly used web scraper, but it isn't as robust as Scrapy.
-I actually did a lightning tech talk on web scraping using BeautifulSoup and Scrapy, and you can [check out the slides here][slides], or keep reading for the verbose tutorial version.)
+I actually did a lightning tech talk on web scraping using BeautifulSoup and Scrapy, and you can [check out the slides here][slides], checkout my [github code here][github], or keep reading for the verbose tutorial version.)

 ##### **WHAT**
 is a web crawler and scraper?
 In short, a crawler (aka spider) "crawls" or surfs the web for you, and a scraper extracts data from a particular web page.
 Put the two together and you can get data from multiple pages automatically and very, very quickly.
 It's some powerful shit.